18 Hooper Street

 Railway workers, a boiler maker, a groom and a gardener

-18 Hooper Street is in Leeds Terrace, which was built by 1881.
+18 Hooper Street is in Leeds Terrace, which was built in the 1870s.

 Elias Prime, 49, railway servant, b.
 Newton, Cambridgeshire